Changissnz/selfinterest/README.md

-due to the lack of self-containment that is self-interest, detailed in both expression and the internalist mechanisms responsible for forces such as passion and the will, forces that tend to exhibit a magnetization for that which is external to the container, the human body.
+due to the lack of self-containment that is self-interest, detailed in both expression and the internalist mechanisms responsible for forces such as passion and the will, forces that tend to exhibit a magnetization for that which is external to the container, the human body, everything written so far in this text is not focused on the artificial axiom.
+A focus entirely on the artificial axiom would mean nothing more than a complete and thorough definition of the concept.
+Instead, this writing sought and continue to seeks the artificial axiom as utility in what branches out of self-interest, oh but if only self-interest were a simple plant seed to grow into a tree, incapable of locomotion, then the writing would be on botany.